New York ~ Day Four, 4.12.16

 At the end of Guggenheim, I did a masterful quick change in a tiny and odd-shaped Frank Lloyd Wright bathroom, having brought my opera clothes and red shoes in my bag with me.
-I swear, even I surprise myself with how damn good at this travel thing I am.
-Having not had a chance to paint my fingernails before I left Seattle, I took 10 minutes, sat on a Central Park bench in my freshly adorned opera clothes and painted my nails in the warm sunshine…the people walking by staring at me, in part due to the shock of color that I am, and perhaps that I was painting my nails.
+Having not had a chance to paint my fingernails before I left Seattle, I took 10 minutes, sat on a Central Park bench in my freshly adorned opera clothes and painted my nails in the warm sunshine…the people walking by staring at me.
 I really didn’t care.
-I girl’s got to do what a girl’s got to do, especially when traveling…it’s all about efficiency and maximizing time.
-And I’ve got nothing if I haven’t go that down.
+A girl’s got to do what a girl’s got to do, especially when traveling…it’s all about efficiency and maximizing time.

 From there to Times Square to find my steak house of choice for dinner.
 Upon multiple recommendations, I went to Del Frisco’s.
 A splurge.
-Damn good, and steps from Rockefeller Center.
+Very good, and steps from Rockefeller Center.
 The bill was steep, but the steak was worth it.
 The best I’ve had?
-Probably not, as Seattle has The Metropolitan Grill which has consistently won that part of my heart, but it was damn good.
+Probably not.
+Seattle has The Metropolitan Grill which has consistently won that part of my heart, but it was pretty good.
 Again, a beacon of color and light in an otherwise gray-suited business and male dominated environment.
 Yes, I was gawked at.
 I don’t sense it as much in Seattle, there are many colorful people there.
 But, I clearly stand out here, for better or worse.

 Post-meat gorging, I attempted to take in the nearby sights, swinging through Rockefeller Center, and deciding, as I do, to last minute, with only an hour to get myself up to the opera house, to take the tour to the Top of the Rock for the best view of the city.
 Worth it, but exhausted.
 By this time, I was wishing I could cut off my aching feet, hardly able to bear any weight on them.
 But, this was my chance, and I knew, and took it.